jtl-transit/busdecomp/README.md

 # Spatial Decomposition of Bus Transit Networks

-This is the main repository for the bus transit decomposition method described in Caros, Stewart and Attanucci (2022).
+This is the main repository for the bus transit decomposition method described in a recent submission to Environment and Planning B.

 It takes as an input the filepath for a standard GTFS feed, and returns a geoJSON file containing the edge-level representation of the bus transit